Deepthi0507/StockWise-Interactive-Power-BI-Dashboard-for-Supply-Chain-Optimization/README.md

 # StockWise-Interactive-Power-BI-Dashboard-for-Supply-Chain-Optimization
 ### 🎯 Project Overview

-This project focuses on analyzing and optimizing inventory and supply chain performance through an interactive *Power BI dashboard*.
+This project focuses on analyzing and optimizing inventory and supply chain performance through an interactive Power BI dashboard.
-The goal is to help businesses *reduce operational inefficiencies, **optimize stock levels, and **improve delivery performance* by turning raw supply chain data into actionable insights.
+The goal is to help businesses reduce operational inefficiencies, optimize stock levels, and improve delivery performance by turning raw supply chain data into actionable insights.